LMaiorano/StravaWeather/Documentation/Design plan/Design plan.md

 **Visualization Module**

 The comparisons of user activity during different weather types will be done manually, using heatmaps as a visual medium.
-The Google Maps API and the python package "gmap" can be used to produce an interactive heatmap of the segments' intensity.
+The data will be plotted and visualized using the Matplotlib library, the Google Maps API and the python package "gmap".
+Smart combined use of these can be used to produce an interactive heatmap of the segments' intensity.
 The backgroud will be the standard google maps, which allows us to directly validate our data with that on the Strava website.
 <br/><br/>